For the past few months we’ve been stationed in Playa del Carmen, Mexico.

 When we first arrived there was one co-working space available.
 The standards were nowhere near the ones found in Europe, so it barely classified as a co-working space, but at least it was a place where you could go and get some work done with a decent (at most times) internet connection.
 Sadly, another co-working space opened shortly after and all the co-workers moved to the new one, forcing the old space to close down.
 The new co-working space was even worse than the first one, so I decided to spend my money elsewhere.

-There aren’t a great deal of online workers in Playa del Carmen, so apart for the lack of co-working spaces, there are also limited networking opportunities.
+There aren’t a lot of online workers in Playa del Carmen, so apart for the lack of co-working spaces, there are also limited networking opportunities.
 It’s a world of a difference when compared to digital nomad hubs like Chiang Mai, for example.

 Accommodation and Cost of Living